Automattic/woocommerce-services/readme.txt

 == Changelog ==

+= 2.5.0 - 2023-xx-xx =
+* Add - Ability to keep connected to WordPress.com after Jetpack is uninstalled.

 = 2.4.2 - 2023-11-30 =
 * Fix - When automated taxes are enabled, the order refund button will fail